CourseReps/ECEN452-SP18/Students/FAEspinal/Lab10/Final/README.md

 We didn’t have a design.
 No calculations were made.

 ## Procedure
 Everything was already set up and ready to go when we got into the lab.
 We just watch our TA preform all the necessary tasks.
-First he calibrated the probe in order for us to get precise measurements using water, short, and open.
-Then he measured multiple materials as we listen to him explain everything he was doing.
+First he calibrated the probe in order for us to get precise measurements using water, a short, and a open.
+Then he measured multiple materials as we listened to him explain everything he was doing.

 ## Results and Discussion